 Daniel William Cooper, one of the Founders of Sigma Chi, stated: "I trust that the Initiation will never be belittled or disgraced by any unbecoming stunts or low, mean performances which endanger limb, life or morals.
 It is too good and splendid to be mingled with anything low or debasing.
 Those who became the Founders rejoice [that] we can leave the interests of Sigma Chi in the hands and minds and hearts of those who will watch over them with zealous care."

-Rush.
+Recruitment.
 A prospective Sigma Chi pledge (a rushee) attends rush parties and meets as many fraternity men as possible.
 By asking questions about any aspect of the fraternity, he expresses his interest; no one should join an organization he knows nothing about.
 By visiting the various fraternities on his campus, he can evaluate each and determine whether to join or not to join.
 If he decides to join, he can express interest to those groups with whom he feels most comfortable.

 Bid Sessions.
 After rush parties are completed the active members of the fraternity meet for a bid session.
 At this time each man who has expressed interest in pledging Sigma Chi is discussed by the chapter.
 If the chapter decides to offer a bid to a rushee, he will receive an invitation to pledge at the appropriate time designated by the Interfraterity Council.